Trump's lawyers to argue accuser's lawsuit should be tossed

-NEW YORK, Dec 5 (Reuters) - Lawyers for U.S. President Donald Trump are expected to ask a New York state judge on Tuesday to throw out a defamation lawsuit by Summer Zervos, a former contestant on Trump’s television show “The Apprentice” who accused him of sexually harassing her.
+NEW YORK (Reuters) - Lawyers for U.S. President Donald Trump are expected to ask a New York state judge on Tuesday to throw out a defamation lawsuit by Summer Zervos, a former contestant on Trump’s television show “The Apprentice” who accused him of sexually harassing her.

 Zervos filed her lawsuit in January, three days before Trump’s inauguration.
 The lawsuit contends that Trump’s denials of Zervos’s accusations amounted to false and defamatory statements and that being “branded a liar” by Trump has harmed her and her business.